phdye/smollm3-openwebui/README.md

 - Installs Ollama and Open WebUI together on the chosen backend (Docker, WSL, or a Python virtual environment)
 - Ensures FFmpeg is present for audio features
 - Logs every action for troubleshooting
-- Optional WSL backend via `--wsl <distro>` installs both components inside the specified distribution
+- Optional WSL backend installs the stack inside the current distribution
 - Provides start/stop scripts accessible from Windows and WSL

 ## Prerequisites